Don’t keep score — with respect to business, relationships, wealth, or just how many tacos or burritos you can swallow in one sitting?

 - Use landing pages for lead generation (even e-commerce sites should be doing that).
-The best options are Unbounce, LeadPages, Webflow and Simvoly (the last two also help you develop websites built on HTML/CSS).
+The best options are Unbounce, LeadPages, Instapage, Webflow and Simvoly (the last two also help you develop websites built on HTML/CSS).

 - Choose whatever email marketing tool you want — say, MailChimp, Drip, ConvertKit, or whatever.
 Grow your email list (partially with the organic traffic visiting your site and partially with orchestrated effort with marketing (including Paid advertising).